22tngo6/22tngo6.github.io/index.md

 # Justin Ngo's Portfolio

-I am a somputer science mojor at CSUF and I plan on graduating in 2026.
+I am a computer science major at CSUF and I plan on graduating in 2026.

 ## Favorite CPSC 120L Labs